No, AI Doesn't Use a Bottle of Water Every Time You Hit Enter

 The tradeoffs of AI's potential benefits (like energy savings in other industries) vs. its footprint

-As an AI consultant, I think about this a lot.
+How to Use AI Responsiblyt.
 Just like every new tech wave before it, from cloud computing to smartphones, generative AI brings both promise and pressure.
 We need smart regulation, informed debate, and responsible deployment.

 But we also need to stop scaring people away from using AI tools that could genuinely improve their workflows, reduce stress, and make teams more efficient, especially if those fears are based on shaky numbers.